Goodlyfe Crew: Controversies and collaborations

 In 2008, Radio and Weasel produced "Potential" with Zambian General Ozzy.
 The Ugandan duo did "Take my Heart Still" with Ozzy.

 In 2009, Goodlyfe Crew had a hit that they recorded alongside Rabadaba, "Opportunity or Ability".
 However, it was claimed that the song induced violence against Bebe Cool, especially on Radio's part.
 In early 2014, Radio and Weasel collaborated Pallaso and Mess, in the song "Amaaso".
 In 2011, they produced "Dembesa" with Da TWINZ.
 Radio and Weasel released another collaboration with Diamond Oscar in the song "You Make Me cry".
 Radio and Weasel have recorded with other Ugandan artists: "Tax Money" with Sizza Man, "Pollination", with Obsession in 2011.

 In 2010, Radio and Weasel recorded "Maama Wabaana" with Tom Close. and in 2013, they recorded with Desire Luzinda, and "Hellena" with David Lutalo.

 In March 2011 a new dispute arose in Kampala between Radio/Weasel and Kenzo.
 This dispute stemmed from Kenzo's song "Mundeke Numbe".
 The Goodlyfe Crew claimed that the whole concept of the song and video was copied from their song "Talk and Talk".

 In December 2013, Radio and Weasel fought a famous musical battle with Bebe Cool.
 Dubbed "The Battle of the Champions", it was held at Kyadondo Rugby grounds.
 Chameleone praised the Goodlyfe Crew for their performance; he also praised Bebe Cool.
 No clear decision emerged.
-This also led into resolving of their dispute with their former Leone Island boss Chameleone and Radio and Weasel teamed up again with Chamleone for the first time since their breakup in 2008.
+This also led into resolving of their dispute with their former Leone Island boss Chameleone and Radio and Weasel teamed up again with Chameleone for the first time since their breakup in 2008.
 This prompted the duo to share the stage with Chameleone in the Tubonge concert of 2014.

 In 2013 the two claimed to have ended their dispute with Gagamel singer Bebe Cool as well.